sguox002/leetcode/review/binary-search.md

 note 1: map has member upper_bound, cannot use algorithm upper_bound note 2: if it is mp[key].begin() we need return ""

+### 454. 4Sum II
+4 lists, compute the number of tuples from each list to sum to 0 approach 1: A+B, C+D form a N^2 hashmap and then find opposite sum this is really not a binary search problem. but if we sorted C and D, and we can get it also.
 ### 287. Find the Duplicate Number
 count the number of numbers <=m if cnt<=m, indicating m is larger (not in the smaller side) l=m+1